LM-Towner/project-euler/README.md

-## Practicing some algorithms using Ruby & Javascript
+##  Using project-euler for Practice with algorithms using Ruby & Javascript